jbenden/benden_us/source/posts/2014-10-20-avcapture-mac-os-x-screen-recording.markdown

 The patches created from the code I made have been incorporated into the lastest FFmpeg source code.
-So now `avfoundation` may be used to capture your screen and audio devices on OS X.
+So now `avfoundation` may be used to capture your screen and audio devices on OS X. This requires using HEAD branch of FFmpeg's source code.
+Use it like so:

+    # ffmpeg -f avfoundation -list_devices true -i ""